 Discrepancies between the Intern Teacher, the Teacher Mentor(s), the Administrator (or Designate) and/or the University Consultant regarding the assessment of practicum /internship performance should be discussed and consensus sought.
-The evaluation consists of the PS III Final Report Form, verifying the Intern Teacher's demonstration of the competencies based on the Alberta Education TQS (Appendix C), and the Intern Teacher's compliance with the Alberta Teachers' Association Code of Professional Conduct (Appendix B) and the Faculty of Education Standards of Professional Conduct and Non-Academic Standards (Appendix A and D).
+The evaluation consists of the PS III Final Report Form, verifying the Intern Teacher's demonstration of the competencies based on the Alberta Education TQS, and the Intern Teacher's compliance with the Alberta Teachers' Association Code of Professional Conduct and the Faculty of Education Standards of Professional Conduct and Non-Academic Standards.
+Please see Student Handbook, M. Evaluation of Student Teaching